-Another oddy named product that actually works.
+Another oddly named product that actually works.
 What is the Yalo Bulala?
 It is a

-simple surge protector housed in a yellow coloured plug with a semi-transparent dome
+simple surge protector housed in a yellow coloured plug and embedded in clear silicone

 No. They don't come in pairs.
 No. They don't come with the

 extension cord/powerbar.
 What is the matter with you people? :)

 Why do we call it Yalo Bulala?
 Well, Penny's father, Walt at TLP Audio, actually

 gave us this idea.
 It was in 2006 when he wanted to install one of those whole house

 surge protection devices.
 It would have cost him over $600.00.
 And once it has been

 surged, he would need to call an electrician over to replace the surge protection